oscarlr/MsPAC/cfg_readme.md

 Flanking length = 1000
 Phased bedfile = None
 ```
 `Minimum phased block length` is the minimum size that will be assembled. `Comma-seperated list of haplotypes` are the haplotypes that will be assembled.
-The options are: `0`,`1`,`2`,`0_1`, and `0_2`. `0`,`1`, and `2` are unambiguous regions, haplotype 1 and haplotype 2. `0_1` and `0_2` are haplotype 1 and 2 with the reads from unambiguous regions added to both haplotype 1 and 2. `Assembly directory ` is the directory with the regions assembled. `Flanking length` is an extra amount of added to both ends of the regions. `Phased bedfile` is a bed file with the regions to assemble.
-It is created by MsPAC if none is given. `Phased bedfile` should have this format:
+The options are: `0`,`1`,`2`,`0_1`, and `0_2`. `0`,`1`, and `2` are unambiguous regions, haplotype 1 and haplotype 2. `0_1` and `0_2` are haplotype 1 and 2 with the reads from unambiguous regions added to both haplotype 1 and 2. `Assembly directory ` is the directory with the regions assembled. `Flanking length` is an extra amount of bases added to both ends of each region to be assembled. `Phased bedfile` is a bed file with the regions to assemble.
+It is created by MsPAC if none is given. `Phased bedfile` should have this tab-delimited format:
 `chromosome start end haplotype low/high`, for example:
 ```
 22	16050007	16697745	1	low